 For anyone age 40 and over, employment discrimination based on age for anyone age 40 or older is a violation of the California Fair Employment and Housing Act (FEHA).1

-Age discrimination in California only applies to individuals 40 years old or older.
-The definition of “age” under the FEHA includes, “the chronological age of any individual who has reached his or her 40th birthday.2
+Age discrimination in California only applies to the protected class of individuals 40 years old or older.
+The definition of “age” under the FEHA includes, “the chronological age of any individual who has reached his or her 40th birthday.”2

 Unions and labor organizations are also prohibited from excluding, expelling, or restricting membership to a person based on age.3 Age discrimination prohibitions also apply to apprenticeship training programs and employment agencies.45

 Employers and others may have preconceived ideas and age-based stereotypes that make generalizations about the qualifications, job performance, health, work habits, and productivity of individuals over the age of 40.
 The law prohibiting age discrimination in employment is to protect individuals 40 or over with opportunities based on their abilities.6